shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_5/exercise_5.md

 ### Processing Ancestry Trees

-In the starter file, `exercise_5.rkt` you'll find another example tree.
+In the starter file, `exercise_5.rkt` you'll find another example tree (the...somewhat strange family tree of some characters from _Game of Thrones_).
 Your job will be to write a series of functions to process not just that example, but also any possible ancestry tree.
 For clarity, we’ve provided signatures, purpose statements, and tests.
 For the tests in Questions 1 and 2, it is okay if your functions produce a list where the names appear in a different order from the given examples.
 That’s OK as long as the list contains the same elements.

 * * *